tajpuriya27/full-stack-open-workshop/part-3-b/Readme.md

 ### `part3b.2` Added all functionality to talk to frontend by backend

 ### `part3b.3` Build Single page application i.e. Build frontend and added to backend.

+### `part3b.4` Added proxy to vite config file and relative url

+- we don't need to use CORS while using vite proxy.
+Removed from backend server.js